hectortakami/flutter-factory/A01745993 Jordan Gonzalez/README.md

   }
 }
 ```
-5. "qr_scanner.dart".
+5. `qr_scanner.dart`.
 This screen will use the phone´s camera and here we can scan a ticket QR code.
 ```dart
 import 'package:flutter/material.dart';
 import 'package:mobile_scanner/mobile_scanner.dart';